cfengine/documentation/reference/promise-types/processes.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: List of classes to define if the matches are in range
+**Description**: List of classes to define if the matches are in range

 **Example**: